-Included as part of Equity Instruments is a Simple Agreement for Future Equity (SAFE) note.
-The SAFE note is a convertible equity instrument which allows investors to provide share capital at a certain point in time but leaves the price of the shares and the number of shares to be formally issued to be determined at the next equity financing.
+Included as part of equity instruments are Simple Agreement for Future Equity (SAFE) notes.
+A SAFE note is a convertible equity instrument which allows investors to provide share capital at a certain point in time but leaves the price of the shares and the number of shares to be formally issued to be determined at the next equity financing.